instructor-ai/instructor/docs/blog/posts/chain-of-density.md

 # Better Summaries by Finetuning Chain of Density

-> Discover how to distil an interative method like chain of density into a single finetune.
+> Discover how to distil an iterative method like chain of Chain Of Density into a single finetune.

 In this article, we'll guide you through implementing the original Chain of Density method using Instructor, then show how to distile a GPT 3.5 model to match GPT-4's iterative summarization capabilities.
-Using these methods were able to increase latency by 20x, reduce costs by 50x and maintain entity density.
+Using these methods were able to decrease latency by 20x, reduce costs by 50x and maintain entity density.

 By the end you'll end up with a GPT 3.5 model, (fine-tuned using Instructor's great tooling), capable of producing summaries that rival the effectiveness of Chain of Density.
 As always, all code is readily available in our `examples/chain-of-density` folder in our repo for your reference.